Shubham-Tandon/Path_Planner/README.md

 Next, the algorithm loops overt the sensor fusion data to find the surrounding objects (pos0 - pos4).
 This can be found in "Section 3" of the code. <br>

 Once the objects are identified, the algorithm decides if the a lane change is required.
 Lane change is required if an object is stuck within a slower car.
-To decide what kind of maneuver is needed the following decidion treee is used:<br>
+To decide what kind of maneuver is needed the following decidion treee is used (find in "Section 4" of the code:<br>

 - Overtaking from the left side is given preference given equal conditions on the left and right lanes.<br>
 - Check if there are no cars on the left lane.
 Move to left lane with current speed.<br>